sdryan/ChromosomeDynamicsProphase1/MATLAB_codes/ReadMe.txt

 This folder contains the base code for 3 different simulations:

 1. Wild Type - Uniform Lengths
-2. Wild Type - True Lengths
+2. Spo11 Hypomorph - True Lengths
-3. Spo11 Hypomorph - True Lengths
+3. A Code that sorts the homologous and nonhomologous chromosome distances by chromosome length.